 There are all sorts of definitions of counselling and psychotherapy, in my work I define them as,

-This is long term therapy that explores older, deeper rooted issues that are not resolved and cause persistent upset or problems.
-These could stem from early life neglect or trauma and lead to destructive or risky behaviour; deep self doubt; dissociation, panic and emotional collapse; unbalanced relationships; cycles of depression; compulsions and obsessions, etc. This treatment is open-ended and lasts for years rather than months and it entails sessions once, twice or more times per week.
+This is medium to long term therapy that explores older, deeper rooted issues that are not resolved and cause persistent upset or problems.
+These could stem from early life neglect or trauma and lead to destructive or risky behaviour; deep self doubt; dissociation, panic and emotional collapse; unbalanced relationships; cycles of depression; compulsions and obsessions, etc. It is normal for psychotherapy to be difficult at times, that's why it is important to chose a therapist who you feel comfortable and safe with.
+The treatment is collaborative and open-ended, the work deepens over a year or longer.
+Sessions are once or twice per week.
 Therapy ends when the patient decides to leave because he or she is well.
 This final decision is made by the patient, it is always his or her choice when to go.

 DO THEY WORK?